IAMconsortium/nomenclature/doc/source/user_guide/howto.rst

       - model_a|Region 2
       - model_a|Region 3

-The combination of a model mapping and the definition of all regions that are part of the processing output constitutes a complete model registration.
+This combination of a model mapping and the definition of all regions that are part of the processing output constitutes a complete model registration.

 Continuous Integration